Xavi has brushed off criticism of Spain's style of play ahead of its World Cup title defense.

-"It's true that we were criticised for being boring at Euro 2012, yet that 'boring' team beat Italy 4-0 in the final," Xavi told the Times of India.
+"It's true that we were criticized for being boring at Euro 2012, yet that 'boring' team beat Italy 4-0 in the final," Xavi told the Times of India.

 "Italians are always better defensively.
 Yet we could beat them with a handsome margin.
 So, we are not at all worried with what people opine."

-Spain were hammered 3-0 by Brazil in the final of the 2013 Confederations Cup, but Xavi feels last year's experience will actually help them this summer.
+Spain was hammered 3-0 by Brazil in the final of the 2013 Confederations Cup, but Xavi feels last year's experience will actually help his team this summer.

-Spain meet Netherlands, Chile and Australia in Group B this summer.
+Spain meets Netherlands, Chile and Australia in Group B this summer.